 In his research, Elias focusses on mapping macrophage heterogeneity in human atherosclerosis using novel transcriptomic as well as multiplex imaging approaches.

-In 2018, Elias completed his third and last year of his Bachelor studies in Molecular Cell Biology at the University of Rennes 1 with an ERASMUS year at the Universidad de Sevilla in Spain where he studied NK cell activation in Vaccinia Virus infections.
+In 2018, Elias completed his BSc in Molecular Cell Biology at the University of Rennes 1 (France) with an ERASMUS year at the Universidad de Sevilla (Spain) where he studied NK cell activation in Vaccinia Virus infections.

-Two years later, Elias obtained his MSc in Molecular Cell Biology at the University of Rennes 1 in France.
-He did his thesis on the development of the immune system at the Centre d’Immunologie de Marseille-Luminy (CIML) in the lab of Dr. Serge van de Pavert using a whole mount tissue staining approach and light sheet microscopy.
+Next, Elias obtained his MSc in Molecular Cell Biology at the University of Rennes 1 (France).
+He did his thesis on the development of the immune system at the Centre d’Immunologie de Marseille-Luminy (CIML) in the lab of Dr. Serge van de Pavert using a whole mount tissue staining approach, light sheet microscopy and 3D image modelisation.

-Since 2021, Elias is doing his PhD on macrophage heterogeneity in athersclerosis under the suervision Prof. Dr. Erik Biessen and Dr. Pieter Goossens.
+Since 2021, Elias is working as a PhD candidate on macrophage heterogeneity in atherosclerosis under the supervision of Prof. Dr. Erik Biessen and Dr. Pieter Goossens.